-- selecting, from the Main Menu, Emulator>Hardware Test - clicking on the Hardware Test icon kine Emulator toolbar. - Warning: Be cautious in performing a Hardware Test on the emulator while an application is open.
+- selecting, from the Main Menu, Emulator>Hardware Test, or by - clicking on the Hardware Test icon in the Emulator toolbar. - Caution: Be cautious in performing a Hardware Test on the emulator while an application is open.
 The opened application WILL BE corrupted by the hardware testing process.
 If you find that your application has been corrupted, simply close the application, and reopen it.